ukanga/fhmobile/README.md

-This project is a demo - proof of concept (work still in progress) - on using dojo mobile and dgrid.
+This project is a demo - proof of concept (work still in progress) - on using dojo mobile, dgrid fetching data from formhub.

 * ['dgrid'](https://github.com/SitePen/dgrid)
 * [xstyle](https://github.com/kriszyp/xstyle)